barbaraoramah/my-CEE4530/Postlabs/Data Analysis Lab 2.md

 ##### Questions
 1. What do you think would happen if enough NaHCO3 were added to the lake to maintain an ANC greater than 50μeq/L for 3 residence times with the stirrer turned off?

-Due to the stirrer being off, the
+Due to the stirrer being off, the pH will be different throughout the lake.

 2. What are some of the complicating factors you might find in attempting to remediate a lake using CaCO3?
 Below is a list of issues to consider. extent of mixing solubility of CaCO3 (find the solubility and compare with NaHCO3)